Skip to content

 rootCopy entire plugin to .ddx/plugins/<name>/Full directory copy from tarball

-skillsSymlink skill directories into agent pathsEach entry in source dir gets a symlink in target dir
+skillsCopy skill directories into agent pathsEach entry in source dir is copied into target dir

 executablePaths (relative to root) that must be +xExecute bit set after root copy